groonga/groonga/doc/source/reference/functions/time_classify_day.rst

 Return value
 ------------

-It returns a value that rounded date to a day unit.
+It returns a value that rounded time to a day unit.

 The return value is Unix time.